Five principles · Each with a test

 Independence.

-We take no fees, commissions, referrals or revenue share from any technology provider, system integrator or capital allocator.
+No fees, commissions, referrals, or revenue share from any technology provider, system integrator, or capital allocator.
 Our sole revenue is the advisory retainer paid by the client.

 In practice